Autocannon: Modern era

 Oerlikon KBA automatic cannon turret on a IFV Freccia.

 The development of guided missiles was thought to render cannons unnecessary, and a full generation of western fighter aircraft was built without them.
 In contrast, all Eastern Bloc aircraft kept their guns.
 During the Vietnam War, however, the United States Air Force realized that cannons were useful for firing warning shots and for attacking targets that did not warrant the expenditure of a (much more expensive) missile, and, more importantly, as an additional weapon if the aircraft had expended all its missiles or enemy aircraft were inside of the missiles' minimum target acquisition range in a high-G close range engagement.
-This was particularly important with the lower reliability of early air-to-air missile technology, such as that employed during the Vietnam War.
+This was particularly important during the Vietnam War where the rules of engagement constrained pilots from engaging targets beyond visual range.
 As a consequence, fighters at the time had cannons added back in external "gun pods", and virtually all fighter aircraft retain autocannons in integral internal mounts to this day.